 Sketch, Speak, Skate in 3D

-Starting with a model in SketchUp Pro, White puts together a design package that has the traditional plans, elevations etc., and also includes a link to the model in Kubity—which is exported from SketchUp in one click using the Kubity PRO plugin.
+Starting with a model in SketchUp Pro, White puts together a design package that has the traditional plans, elevations etc., and also includes a link to the model in Kubity—which is exported from SketchUp in one click with Kubity.
 “Kubity has great lighting and material representation without doing any additional work”, he says of the results.

 I use Kubity for all my skatepark and residential work as it’s the most efficient and effective way to show a client the design.Darren White, Principal, Baseplate AUS